jeffreysorgen/golf-club-sensors/implementation.md

 **The goal is to "turn on" readings when sensor is oriented with clubhead down to the ground.**
 What instrument determines when to begin doing something?
 The **accelerometer**.
-Because one axis is determined by direction of gravity.
+Depending on how the device is attached, one axis determines the direction of gravity.
-The Accelerometer always has reading of approximately 1G - the force of gravity in one direction.
+That axis has an approximate reading of 1G, the force of gravity in one direction.

-When the device is attached perpendicular to the stick as shown, then its Y axis is going to determine its orientation.
-Positive or negative depends upon whether the USB is pointing outward or back toward the stick.
+When the device is attached perpendicular to the stick as shown, then the Y axis is going to determine its orientation.

+_Some combination of coordinates might need to be calculated for gravity=zero.
+At this stage of development it probably in not necessary._